-In today’s review we are going to talk about the Urban Decay Naked Reloaded.
+Hi Darlings, today’s post is going to be the review and swatches of the Urban Decay Naked Reloaded.

 I got this new version mainly because my first Naked is like ten years old, I’m not throwing it away but I don’t use it either and in my opinion, the two versions were different enough.

 I don’t think this one will have the same success as the first one, but I wanted to see if it was a good replacement.